 - Diversify Protein Sources

-- Animal Sources: Chicken, turkey, fish, eggs, and Greek yogurt provide high-quality protein and essential vitamins like B12.
+- Animal sources: Chicken, turkey, fish, eggs, Greek yogurt.

 - Focus on Protein Timing